

 The more time until expiration an option has, the more opportunity the underlying asset has to experience price movement, and the more expensive the option's price.

-Implied Volatility Impact on LEAPS
+Implied volatility impact on LEAPS

 Implied volatility has the potential to impact LEAPS significantly.
 If implied volatility increases substantially before expiration, the long options contract will benefit.